 - Cyclic steam injection is also known as the Huff & Puff method, steam is injected into a well and then left in the well for a period of time, to heat the oil and make it flow more easily.
 The recovery rate of this method is less efficient than others and can only extract around 20% of the oil in place.
-It is a common practice to produce in cyclic steams for a few cycles and then use the steam flooding method.
+It is a common practice to produce cyclic steams for a few cycles and then use the steam flooding method.
 Each cycle, inject-soak-produce can last between a few weeks to months.

 - Steamflood or Steam Drive is the process of constant injection of steam to the reservoir through an injection well, to heat heavy oil and improve its viscosity.
 In addition, as steam condenses into hot water, the additional water drive pushes the oil toward producing wells.
-This technique results in the recovery rate of 25%-70% of the oil in place.
+This technique results in a recovery rate of 25%-70% of the oil in place.
 Normally, steam is generated by using natural gas to heat the water.

 - Steam-assisted gravity drainage (SAGD) is a steam injection in a more advanced approach, whereby two stacked (one above the other) horizontal wells are drilled in the reservoir, approximately 5 meters apart from each other.
 Pressurized steam injected into the upper well to heat the oil and make it more viscous, thus forcing heavy oil to drain into the lower well, from where it is produced to the surface.
 This method is mostly used in very heavy oil fields or oil sands.
-This technique results in the recovery rate of around 50 % of the oil in place.
+This technique results in a recovery rate of around 50 % of the oil in place.

 - Fireflood or in-situ combustion used primarily in oilfields with high saturation and porosity, this method of thermal recovery generates heat inside the reservoir.
 In shallow depth formations, gas burners are used to provide fire burns in the formation.
 In deeper reservoirs, fire burns are generated by injecting air or other gas mixture with a very high concentration of oxygen.
 Fire reduces the viscosity of oil by the hot gases produced by the fire flames, pushing the heated oil to producing wells.
 Hence, the fire flooding produces two effects: 1) thinning oil and 2) a force to move oil.
 Sometimes water can be injected as well, which then becomes steam inside the reservoir, creating an additional force to move the oil.
 Combustion can be achieved by three various methods: 1) Dry forward, 2) Wet and 3) Reverse Combustion.
-In Dry Forward combustion fire moves in the same direction as the injected air - towards a producing well.
+In Dry Forward, combustion fire moves in the same direction as the injected air - towards a producing well.
 During Wet Combustion, water is injected behind the fire burn and then transferred into steam by the hot rocks that were heated by the fire front.
 This method is also known as COFCAW a combination of forwarding combustion and waterflooding.
 In Reverse Combustion, fire front moves in the opposite direction to the air injected.
 Fireflooding or in-situ combustion technique results in a recovery rate of 30%-40% of the oil in place.